Disclosure

 amendments.
 Returns covered are Forms

-to produce documents related to subordinate or satellites; those offices are
+produce documents related to subordinate or satellites; those offices

 Documents Be "Publicly Available"